 It’s best not to store spices over the stove, as the heat will cause them to deteriorate faster.

 Spice jars come in many shapes and sizes.
-Most people like to store them in clear containers because they’re nice to look at.
+Most people like to store their spices in clear containers because they’re nice to look at.
 While this is fine to do, they may not last as long as if they were in solid colored containers.
 Light and heat affect both whole and ground spices.

 Glass containers for spices tend to be better than plastic.
 Plastic tends to be porous and allows a small amount of air into the container, slowly damaging spices.
 Spices stored in glass last much longer than those stored in plastic.